BLOCKvIO/ios-sdk/README.md

 - [x] Fetching individual vAtoms
 - [x] Searching for vAtoms on the BLOCKv platform
 - [x] Responding to Web socket events
-- [x] Dispalying vAtoms in a UICollectionView
+- [x] Dispalying vAtoms in a `UICollectionView`
 - [x] Visually representing vAtoms using faces (new)

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Design

 The SDK has two logical modules: Core and Face.
-As a viewer developer you will most likely interact with both.
+The responsibilites are as follows:

 ### Core

 - API integration
-- Native model parsing
 - User token management
 - Web socket integration

-#### Face Module
+### Face

-- Infrastructure to build face views
+- Face view infrastructure
-- Embedded face views e.g. ImageFace
+- Embedded face views e.g. `ImageFace`
-- Convenience class to assist in displaying vAtoms.
+- Convenience classes to assist in displaying vAtoms e.g. `VatomView`

 ## Versioning